-Welcome to Summer in beautiful Sequoia and Kings Canyon National Parks!
-The river is now at a cool temperature and fun to swim in behind the Lodge.
+Fall has come to beautiful Sequoia and Kings Canyon National Parks!
+The river is now at a cool temperature and fall colors have just begun to show behind the Lodge.
 Enjoy the unmatched beauty which is our backyard of birds, trees, flowers, the Kaweah River, and of course the occasional black bear.

 Our guests and their friends and families are our first